 How to Reduce Packaging Waste and Choose Sustainable Packaging Alternatives

 Some of us get a certain kind of pleasure from unwrapping a new dress shirt and peeling back the plastic and cardboard on a package of makeup.
-But whether or not you’re a sucker for neatly wrapped retail products, you’ve likely already realized how wasteful the problem of overly-packaged items really is.
-This article not only highlights the issue with packaging but how you can reduce your packaging consumption and start looking for eco and sustainable packaging alternatives.
+But whether or not you’re a sucker for neatly wrapped retail products, you’ve likely already realized how wasteful the problem of overly-packaged items is.
+This article not only highlights the issue with packaging , but how you can reduce your packaging consumption and start looking for more sustainable, eco-friendly alternatives.